sametcanvenedik/sametcanvenedik/README.md

 - 👋 Hi, I’m @sametcanvenedik
-- 👀 I’m interested in software
+- 👀 I’m interested in software - hardware and desing tools
-- 🌱 I’m currently learning c++
+- 🌱 I’m currently learning C-Family programming languages and python
 - 💞️ I’m looking to collaborate on anything about software
 - 📫 How to reach me sametcanvenedik@gmail.com